At workshop, landowners learn how to attract butterflies, bees and other 'pollinators'

 The first steps of that transformation took place recently when the company played host to a workshop designed to show landowners how to create prime habitat for butterflies, bees and other bugs that pollinate flowers.

-Toyota hosted the event, with help from the state Division of Natural Resources, the state Department of Agriculture, the Natural Resources Conservation Service and the U.S. Fish and Wildlife Service.
+Toyota hosted the event, with help from the West Virginia Division of Natural Resources, the state Department of Agriculture, the Natural Resources Conservation Service and the U.S. Fish and Wildlife Service.
 The workshop attracted 35 landowners from Putnam County and the surrounding area.

 Attendees spent the morning learning about pollinator species in general, and the monarch butterfly in particular.